Top Countries for Photography (2026): 12 Best

 Warm light paints Arequipa’s white-sillar towers beneath a towering stratovolcano.

-6) India — color, ceremony, and street energy
+6) India — density, ceremony, and constant visual friction

 Taj Mahal framed through the ornate red-sandstone gateway arch at sunrise, Agra, India.